matuzo/HTMHell/hell/adventcalendar/2025/13/index.md

 Maybe it has happened to you that you wanted to write some formulas in HTML to display them on a website, and even though there are multiple ways to do it, accessibility is often not considered in the process.
 How the formula is read by screen readers is crucial to ensure that we don't leave anyone behind.

-Even though the web is full of many different and interesting approaches, the reality is that [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) is usually the best option for this problem.
-It has its own syntax and was not originally designed for the web, but MathML provides various elements that give the correct semantics to the different parts of a formula.
+The web is full of many different and interesting approaches for representing formulas.
+In reality, [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) is usually the best option to solve this problem, even if it wasn’t originally designed for the web.
+A big plus is that it has its own syntax, MathML provides various elements that give the correct semantics to the different parts of a formula.

 Let's take the famous Pythagorean Theorem as an example.